CDLQuantum2020-RBM-Team3/CohortProject_2020/Project_1_RBM_and_Tomography/Business_Application.md

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved

+**Target:** ideal potential customers are pharmaceutical and material science companies with a large investment in R&D in drug and molecule discovery

 - Big Pharma --- what are their R&D costs per drug?
     - Pfizer
     - Roche
     - Merck
     - Where does this fall into the research pipeline??

+- Big Materials Science Companies

 - The Boston Consulting Group predicts that quantum computing will have a **$15B to $30B** market share in the US pharmaceutical industry by 2030 [[BCG, 2019]](https://www.bcg.com/en-us/publications/2018/coming-quantum-leap-computing.aspx)
+We estimate that quantum simulations could represent an addressable market in pharmaceuticals of up to $20 billion by 2030 with another $7 billion coming from chemicals, materials science, and other materials science–intensive industries.

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language